10 productivity apps to make positive changes in 2024, tried and tested by us

 Need to upgrade for many key features

-Exploring ways to recover from burnout this year?
-Streamlining your life is often an effective approach and the MinimaList app is a great place to order your thoughts without the risk of overwhelm from too many buttons and features.
+Streamlining your life is often an effective approach to start recovering from burnout and ongoing stress, and the MinimaList app is a great place to order your thoughts without the risk of overwhelm.
+A match made in heaven - although proper medical intervention is often needed in cases of burnout.

-Other perks include that when you pick up your device it flashes up helpfully with 'Put your iPhone down and go back to work' notification, and you can also create a widget to view your to-do list from your home screen.
+Other perks include that when you pick up your device it flashes up helpfully with 'Put your iPhone down and go back to work' notification - which you can turn off if that's not a priority.
+You can also create a widget to view your to-do list from your home screen.
 However, you'll need to upgrade to create multiple lists and use your voice to add tasks.

 Noted app logo and homescreen